-- their project is industry focussed, innovative and commercially viable. - their business is financially sound and is capable of providing or attracting the necessary funds to complete the entire proposed project. - they have secure access to a sufficient quantity and quality of forest products to undertake the proposal. - their business has capable management. - they are contributing to the industry's competitiveness.
+- Their project is industry focussed, innovative and commercially viable. - Their business/organisation is financially sound and is capable of providing or attracting the necessary funds to complete the entire proposed project. - Their business/organisation has capable management. - They are contributing to the industry's competitiveness. - Their project will provide as a minimum outcome job retention with ideally the opportunity for employment growth.

-Applicants who are already directly participating in the Australian forest industry will have to show how they intend to sustain or improve their involvement in harvesting forest products, transporting timber, processing timber, or marketing and promotion of forest products, and they should specify the sectors of the industry in which they participate, e.g. native forest harvesting and haulage, native forest processing, plantation hardwood harvesting, haulage or processing, or marketing and promotion.
+Applicants who are already directly participating in the Australian forest and wood products industry will have to show how they intend to sustain or improve their involvement in harvesting forest products, transporting timber, processing timber, or marketing and promotion of forest products, and they should specify the sectors of the industry in which they participate, e.g. native forest harvesting and haulage, native forest processing, plantation hardwood harvesting, haulage or processing, or marketing and promotion.